ibexa/documentation-developer/docs/api/public_php_api.md

     <https://github.com/ezsystems/CookbookBundle/blob/master/Command/CreateContentCommand.php>

-You will now see how to create Content using the Public API.
+You will now see how to create Content using the public API.
 This example will work with the default Folder (ID 1) Content Type from eZ Platform.

 ``` php
 /** @var $repository \eZ\Publish\API\Repository\Repository */